Posts

 Image

-W e've had an old, beat-up, dented, filthy range hood in our kitchen longer than I've lived here.
-Shortly after I moved in, I cleaned it up and spray painted it.
-It didn't work all that well so it always was covered in slimy grease.
-The light wasn't working on it anymore either so I replaced the electrical bulb socket too.
+W e've had an old, beat-up, dented, filthy range hood residing in our kitchen longer than I myself have lived here.
+Shortly after I moved in, I noticed it was an eyesore so I cleaned it up and sprayed a nice new coat of paint on it.
+Now it looked a bit better but it didn't work all that well and, as a result, it always seemed to be perpetually covered in slimy grease.
+When I moved into this house, the light wasn't working on it anymore either so I replaced the electrical bulb socket too.
 This was a "temporary fix" until we were able to renovate the kitchen.
-Well, we still have not yet gotten to renovating the kitchen although quite a few more temporary fixes were done to various parts of the kitchen.
+Now it is almost 20 years later and I still have not gotten to renovating the kitchen.
+Life and poor health have gotten in the way multiple times.
+Although we still have not yet gotten to renovating the kitchen, quite a few temporary fixes were done to various parts of the kitchen.
 We've been slowly reconfiguring the kitchen to our planned new kitchen.
-We never did anything with that old, dented, ugly range hood though.
-About a week ago, I knew that range hood filter was in need of cleaning so I pulled that out in an attempt to clean it again.
-I immediately noticed that the entire hood was dripping grease... the fan was caked in grease... the light was covered in grea...
+We never did anything with that ol...

 Ultra-Dry Air